Trump says he'd likely declare emergency if there's no deal on border wall | CBC News

 If Trump were to declare an emergency in an effort to redirect funds Congress has approved for other purposes, it likely would lead to quick challenges in the courts.

-The opposition will intensify if Democrats accede to the Trump administration's demand to build more than 345 new kilometres of wall, including 167 kilometres in the Rio Grande Valley and 88 kilometres near Laredo.
-Even a compromise solution to build "steel slats," as Trump has suggested, or more fencing of the kind that Democrats have previously supported would likely trigger more court cases and pushback in Texas.

-Legal experts say Trump likely cannot waive eminent domain — which requires the government to demonstrate a public use for the land and provide landowners with compensation — by declaring a national emergency.

-While this is Trump's first visit to the border in Texas as president, his administration's immigration crackdown has been felt here for months.
+While this is Trump's first visit to the border in Texas as president, his administration's immigration crackdown has been felt there for months.

 Hundreds of the more than 2,400 children separated from their parents last summer were detained in cages at a Border Patrol facility in McAllen.
 Three "tender-age" facilities for the youngest children were opened in this region.